tsungming/hugo-web/content/about/contribute/style-guide.md

 Some standard terms we want to use consistently within the documentation for clarity.

-### Envoy

-We prefer to use “Envoy” as it’s a more concrete term than "proxy" and will resonate if used consistently throughout the docs.

-Synonyms:

-- “Envoy sidecar” - ok
-- “Envoy proxy” - ok
-- “The Istio proxy” -- best to avoid unless you’re talking about advanced scenarios where another proxy might be used.
-- “Sidecar”  -- mostly restricted to conceptual docs
-- “Proxy -- only if context is obvious

-Related Terms:

-- Proxy agent  - This is a minor infrastructural component and should only show up in low-level detail documentation.
-It is not a proper noun.

-### Mixer

-Mixer is a proper noun and should be used as such:

-- “You configure Mixer by ….”
-- “Mixer provides a standard vehicle for implementing organizational wide policy”

-### Attributes

-Not a proper noun but we should attempt to consistently use the term to describe inputs to Mixer and NOT use the term when talking about other forms of configuration.

 ### Load balancing

 No dash, it's *load balancing* not *load-balancing*.

-### Service mesh

-Not a proper noun.
-Use in place of service fabric.

 ### Service version